-Most importantly, it is required by law in Florida to be certified through the state to legally perform electrical work.
+Most important, it is required by law in Florida to be certified to legally perform electrical work.

 A trade license provides proof of your experience and skill.

-Only certified electricians can: operate a business and advertise services, obtain commercial insurance, pull building permits, and pass inspections, bid on public and government projects.
+Only state licensed contractors can: operate a business and advertise services, obtain commercial insurance, pull building permits, and pass inspections, bid on public and government projects.